The Pearl Beach to Patonga Beach walk is one of the best hikes in New South Wales Central Coast region just north of Sydney.

 Ferry to Ettalong:

 The ferry is 30 minutes and it goes via Wagstaffe first.
-Note that ferries run roughly ever hour/1.5 hours so plan your journey accordingly to ensure you don’t waste time waiting for a ferry.
-You can view the timetable here.
+Note that ferries run roughly ever hour/1.5 hours so check the timetable and plan your journey accordingly to ensure you don’t waste time waiting for a ferry.

 Dogs are allowed on the ferry.